Raimondas-Maciulis/Bibliotekos-valdymo-sistema/Kursinio ataskaita.md

 (DURNAI DAR)

 ##### How to run the program :
- **Requirements**:
+**Requirements:**

 Python 3.8 or later

 **Steps to run** :

-Save the provided code into a Python file, for example, library_system.py.
+* Save the provided code into a Python file, for example, library_system.py.

-Open a terminal or command prompt.
+* Open a terminal or command prompt.

-Navigate to the directory containing library_system.py.
+* Navigate to the directory containing library_system.py.

-Execute the following command:
+* Execute the following command:

-python library_system.py
+* python library_system.py

 ##### How to use the program :
 Currently, the program is structured to demonstrate its functionality through: